The Power of Shallow-depth Toffoli and Qudit Quantum Circuits: Introduction

-We follow by showing that $\QAC^0$ circuits, without quantum fanout gates but permitting the fanout of classical information, can generate high-dimensional GHZ states.
-For this, we employ optimal depth and size methods for GHZ state creation, which is based on poor-man's cat states and balanced binary trees as the resource state entanglement structure.
+We proceed to show that $\QAC^0$ circuits, which allow for mid-circuit measurements and classical but not quantum fanout, can still generate high-dimensional GHZ states.
+For this, we employ optimal depth and size methods for GHZ state creation\footnote{These methods were originally described for the qubit case and general graph states in \cite{Watts19}, and have also been studied in the context of one-dimensional cluster states in \cite{Peres23,quek2024multivariate}.}, which is based on poor-man's cat states and balanced binary trees as the resource state entanglement structure.
 This gadget, along with Result~\ref{result:separationQNC}, allows us to show that for every prime $p$, there exists a constant-depth quantum circuit employing Toffoli gates of dimension $p$ that computes a relation unattainable by any polynomial-size $\AC^0[p]$ circuit.
 Moreover, when Toffoli gates of arbitrary arity can implement any qubit operation, we attain an unconditional separation between this complexity class and all $\AC^0[p]$ classes simultaneously.
-It is worth noting that this aligns with the standard definition of $\QAC^0$ as outlined in existing literature \cite{pade2020,rosenthal2020,fang06,bera11} while including classical and excluding quantum fanout, and that recent research and practical demonstrations have suggested that some platforms quantum devices inherently support multi-qubit operations which would enable the construction of multi-qubit Toffoli gates \cite{maslov2018use,groenland2020signal,grzesiak2022efficient,bravyi2022constant}.
+It is worth noting that this result aligns with the standard definition of $\QAC^0$, as outlined in the existing literature \cite{pade2020,rosenthal2020,fang06,bera11}, while incorporating classical fanout to describe the ability to copy classical information resulting from mid-circuit measurements an arbitrary number of times — a fairly simple operation from a technical perspective.
+By excluding quantum fanout, these separations are achieved through an alternative multi-qubit quantum operation without relying on the multi-qubit operations utilized in previous results.
+Furthermore, recent advances and practical demonstrations have suggested that some quantum device platforms inherently support multi-qubit operations \cite{Song24}, and particularly enabling the construction of multi-qubit Toffoli gates \cite{maslov2018use,groenland2020signal,grzesiak2022efficient,bravyi2022constant}.

-\begin{result} (Informal; see \Cref{ssep}) For every prime $p$, there is a relation problem that can be solved by $\QAC^0$ circuits without quantum fanout, whereas any $\AC^0[p]$ circuit of polynomial size solves it with a negligible probability.
-Therefore, $\QAC^0 \nsubseteq \AC^0[p]$ holds for all prime $p$. \end{result}
+\begin{result} (Informal; see \Cref{ssep}) For every prime $p$, there exists a relation problem solvable exactly by $\QAC^0$ circuits with classical fanout, whereas any $\AC^0[p]$ circuit of polynomial size solves an arbitrary random instance of the problem with a negligible probability.
+Therefore, $\QAC_{\mathsf{cf}}^0 \nsubseteq \AC^0[p]$ holds for all prime $p$. \end{result}

+This establishes the separation between $\QAC^0$ and $\AC^0[p]$ for any prime $p$ the single addition of classical fanout, the possibly weakest resource so far \cite{green2000,Green02,Browne11}, pushing forward the question of the minimal resource, which was recently asked in \cite{rosenthal2020}.